Biden and Trump win Democratic, Republican elections in some of 2024's last primary contests

 After Tuesday, Democrats have two additional caucuses on June 8, for Guam and the U.S. Virgin Islands, to close out their 2024 primary calendar.

-Beyond the presidential contests, the states were holding primary elections for federal and local races Tuesday, with one of the most watched being the Republican Senate race in Montana.
+Beyond the presidential contests, one of the most watched primary elections was the Republican Senate race in Montana.

 Retired Navy SEAL Tim Sheehy had the backing of Trump and national Republican leaders as he faced two other candidates in the race.
 The winner will challenge Democratic Sen. Jon Tester in what's expected to be one of the most competitive races that could decide control of the chamber.

-Republicans were also picking a nominee to replace Rep. Matt Rosendale, who is retiring after he originally sought to run in the Senate contest but dropped out when Trump endorsed Sheehy.
+Republicans were also picking a nominee for the 2nd Congressional District to replace Rep. Matt Rosendale, who is retiring after he originally sought to run in the Senate contest but dropped out when Trump endorsed Sheehy.

-In New Jersey, voters were selecting a candidate to replace scandal-plagued Democrat Sen. Bob Menendez, who is on trial in New York on federal corruption charges.
+In New Jersey, voters picked nominees to run for the seat held by scandal-plagued Democrat Sen. Bob Menendez, who is on trial in New York on federal corruption charges.
 Menendez decided not to run in the primary.
 He filed paperwork Monday to run in the general election as an independent candidate.

 Rep. Andy Kim won the Democratic nomination.
 On the Republican side, businessman Curtis Bashaw won, defeating Trump's pick, Mendham Borough Mayor Christine Serrano Glassner.

-Five Democrats were competing in a primary for the state’s 3rd District, which Kim holds and is expected to stay in Democratic hands in November.
+Herb Conaway defeated four Democrats as they competed in a primary for the state’s 3rd District, which Kim holds and which is expected to stay in Democratic hands in November.

 Menendez’s son, first-term Rep. Rob Menendez, overcame a tough primary challenge in New Jersey’s 8th District from Hoboken Mayor Ravi Bhalla.

 In New Mexico, where Democrats hold all three of the state’s U.S. House seats, only one primary was being held in the 1st District.
-Republicans Louie Sanchez and Steve Jones will compete to take on incumbent Melanie Stansbury in a Democratic-leaning district based in Albuquerque.
+Republicans Louie Sanchez and Steve Jones were competing to take on incumbent Melanie Stansbury in a Democratic-leaning district based in Albuquerque.

 In D.C., voters were deciding a primary for the city's nonvoting delegate to the U.S. House.
 In Iowa, which kicked off the presidential contests in January with its first-in-the-nation caucuses, voters will pick nominees in primary elections for local races and U.S. House seats, including one that could play a key role in determining control of the House.

-Democrats in the Des Moines-area 3rd Congressional District were choosing a nominee to take on a first-term Republican U.S. Rep. Zach Nunn, who edged out an incumbent Democrat in 2022.
+Democrats in the Des Moines-area 3rd Congressional District chose Lanon Baccam as their nominee to take on a first-term Republican U.S. Rep. Zach Nunn, who edged out an incumbent Democrat in 2022.

 This story has been corrected to show Bashaw is a businessman, not a GOP fundraiser.